 About Auxiliary Ships and Asbestos

-Unlike some ships in the U.S. Navy, which go into dry dock between wars, auxiliary ships have served in major wars from World War I as well as during peace time.
-Significant weaponry armed early auxiliary ships.
-However, after World War II, they became more specified for tasks not typically related to offensive or defensive measures.
-Therefore, modern auxiliary ships are armed just enough for self-defense.
+Significant weaponry armed early auxiliary ships; however, after World War II, they became more specified for tasks not typically related to offensive or defensive measures; therefore, modern auxiliary ships are armed just enough for self-defense.

-While there are few auxiliary ships currently active in the U.S. Navy, there have been hundreds through history.
+While there are few auxiliary ships currently active in the U.S. Navy, there have been hundreds throughout history.
 Auxiliary ships ranged from small to large and performed duties like towing and tug, refueling, salvage and rescue, repairs, and more.
-Some were built as other types of ships, like cruisers, and then recommissioned as auxiliary ships.
-There have been numerous designations under the category of auxiliary ships, including:

 - Crane ships (AB)